giantsquid83/nuxt_static_fireAuth_admin/README.md

 ```
 # Please enter own firebase config to nuxt.config.js
+**can be generated at console.firebase.google.com after creating a project with webApp**
-in this example nuxt.config.js gets firebase config stored in firebaseConfig.js
+in this example nuxt.config.js refers to firebaseConfig.js stored in root folder

 # FireStore structure:
 ```bash